Spring 2025 – Class Schedule

 Tuesday/Thursday 4:00 p.m. – 5:20 p.m.

-This course is an introduction to the role and scope of marketing in a rapidly changing and challenging environment.
-Designed to set an overall framework for further studies in the marketing “field,” this course surveys broad marketing issues and focuses on the planning and implementation of product, promotion, pricing, and distribution strategies.
+This course introduces the role and scope of marketing in a rapidly changing and challenging environment.
+Designed to set an overall framework for further studies in the marketing field, it surveys broad marketing issues and focuses on the planning and implementation of product, promotion, pricing, and distribution strategies.

 Eligibility: NYC Department of Education high school juniors and seniors who have passed the NYS English Language Arts (ELA) Regents with a score of 70+ and have an overall H.S. average of 75+